sdeweese/physical-sandbox/README.md

 New Application Hosting Features available in this release:

-IOS XE 17.15 on Catalyst 9000 provides developers new application hosting capabilities.
-Developers can create their own docker container based apps and use Catalyst 9300 to host these apps.
+IOS XE 17.15 on Catalyst 9300 provides developers new application hosting capabilities.
+Developers can create their own docker container based apps and use Catalyst 9300 to host these apps. **Note: the app hosting capabilities are not supported on 9200 switches.**

 The Programmability Configuration Guides can be accessed from https://developer.cisco.com/iosxe/ and selection Docs.
 - For all 9200 configuration guides by release, see this link: